vasilakisfil/Introspected-REST/README.md

 Here, we will serve it to the client through the introspectived process, which could be confusing to the client, specifically could potentially break the JSON-LD spec unless we create Media Type **shim** for it that specifies the missing points.
-If this is not desirable or even possible, then **we can also abuse the case of runtime metadata, that the IATEOAS allows and add them inside the response.**
+If this is not desirable or even possible, then **we can also consider them as runtime metadata and add them inside the response, something that the IATEOAS allows.**

 ##### 10.2.3.1.
 User resource